 America’s foreign and domestic enemies undoubtedly target our vulnerable election systems to accomplish through election fraud what cannot be accomplished through military action.
 Per the defense.gov website, the Department of Defense (DoD) budget is $705 billion, as required to protect America from foreign enemies.
 Simultaneously, election systems under Michigan law are not required to enforce ballot chain of custody procedures as necessary to ensure election security – placing our state and nation at risk.

 All reports from citizens reporting statutory, rule or standard operating procedure violations must be investigated in-depth consistent with election system corruption representing a state and national security threat.
 We must end politicized investigations or dismissing allegations of election corruption – even when they cross party lines.

 Get the offices open and then let Secretary of State DMV branch managers make their branches the best they can be.
 Draconian rules and rigidity at the branch level have tied the hands of managers, creating extended wait times.
-Branch managers know what is best for their locations, giving them freedom to manage and take ownership of their branches to improve customer service..
+Branch managers know what is best for their locations.
+Giving them freedom to manage and take ownership of their branches will improve customer service.

 Among other election system security features, static, dynamic and data security features should be considered.
 The security features can include at least one of ultraviolet features, infra-red features, magnetic features, fluorescent features, visual ink features and watermarks.

 The data security features can include encrypted data.
 At least some of the security features may be masked by one another.
 For example, a printed security feature can be printed on the ballot over a security feature that is embedded in the paper stock used to make the ballot.